camilla-eldridge/SNP-Ranger/README.md

 	-----

-    Notes:
+Notes on usage:

+> This method isn't foolproof, be sure to check the alignment (SNP's can be from eg. the same contaminants from both samples aligning or misannotations between refeence and target genomes).

-    sometimes (but not always...)  rRNA entries are like this:
+>     sometimes (but not always...)  rRNA entries are like this:

         so ignored specific feature labels....and located products after....